xxLovy/GSoC-2022-final-report/README.md

 + Improved my python development
 + Improved my problem-solving skills
-+ Learned the actual development process
++ Learned the actual process while developing a software
 + Learned the method of embedding C language library in python and the use of some glue language

 ## Team